-In contrast with that of the conventional medicine approach, which strives to diagnose disease and identify drug treatment, Functional Medicine takes an individualised approach to the treatment of disease by focusing on the identification and treatment of the sources of a person’s dis-ease to achieve optimal health.
+In contrast with that the conventional health care medicine approach, which strives to diagnose disease and identify drug treatment, Functional Medicine takes an individualised approach to the treatment of disease by focusing on the identification and treatment of the sources of a person’s dis-ease to achieve optimal health.

-Functional Medicine focuses on the patient and seeks to treat the individual experiencing disease, having symptoms, loss or dysfunction and imbalances.
-The treatment uses a diverse toolkit covering nutritional, exercise, lifestyle counselling, stress reduction techniques, alongside supplementation and conventional medication (if required).
+Functional Medicine focuses on the patient and seeks the causes of disease and to treat the individual experiencing disease, having symptoms, loss or dysfunction and imbalances.
+The treatment uses a diverse toolkit covering nutritional, exercise, lifestyle counselling, and stress reduction techniques, alongside supplementation and conventional medication (if required).

 While traditional medical treatment is generally very effective in the treatment of acute disease, infection and trauma, it struggles with effective treatment of chronic disease.
-Chronic conditions (e.g. Auto-immune disorders, Chronic Fatigue, Gastrointestinal issues and chronic musculoskeletal and neurological conditions) which rob their sufferers of quality of life are finding greater treatment success through complementary and alternative medicine such as functional medicine’s comprehensive, systemic approach.
+Chronic conditions (e.g. Auto-immune disorders, Chronic Fatigue, Gastrointestinal issues and chronic musculoskeletal and neurological conditions) which rob their sufferers of quality of life and can cause mental health problems, are finding greater treatment success through complementary and alternative medicine such as functional medicine’s comprehensive, systemic approach.

 7 Principles of Functional Medicine